Characterizing generalized axisymmetric quantum states in $d\times d$ systems: Acknowledgements

 \section{Acknowledgements}

 We thank Mohamed Barakat and Xiao-Dong Yu for discussions.
 This work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation, project numbers 447948357 and 440958198), the Sino-German Center for Research Promotion (Project M-0294), ERC (Consolidator Grant 683107/TempoQ), grant PGC2018-101355-B-I00 funded by MCIN/AEI/ 10.13039/501100011033 and by “ERDF A way of making Europe” and Basque Government grant IT986-16.
-MSB acknowledges support from the House of Young Talents of the University of Siegen.
-GS acknowledges support from the Alexander von Humboldt foundation, from the Spanish Agencia Estatal de Investigaci\'on (project PID2019-107609GB-I00), and from the Generalitat de Catalunya CIRIT (2017-SGR- 1127).
+M.S.B. acknowledges support from the House of Young Talents of the University of Siegen.
+G.S. acknowledges support from the Alexander von Humboldt Foundation, from the Spanish Agencia Estatal de Investigaci\'on (project PID2019-107609GB-I00), and from the Generalitat de Catalunya CIRIT (2017-SGR- 1127).

 \onecolumngrid